Top 40+ Drools Interview Questions and Answers

 Ans:

 Drools supports rule-based recommendation systems by providing a robust framework for defining and executing recommendation logic based on business rules.
 In such systems, rules are formulated to infer recommendations or suggestions based on the characteristics or behaviors of users, products, or other entities.
-Drools allows developers and domain experts to model complex decision-making processes using its rule engine, where rules can evaluate user preferences, historical data, contextual information, and business policies to generate personalized recommendations.
+Drools allows developers and domain experts to model complex decision-making processes using its rule engine, where rules can evaluate user preferences.

 59. Explain the role of Drools in business process automation (BPM) and decision management.